rotators/fallout-mods/fo2_tma.dat/Readme.md

 **Note:** Currently this is more or less a modders resource.
 Most NPCs in the vanilla game don't have TMA lines written for them, and the configuration (and written text) in this mod is unfinished.
 If someone wants to help with filling it out, be my guest.

-For a download link, see the attached file to this post.

 ### Installation
 To use this mod, copy the "fo2_tma.dat" folder into the "/fallout2/mods/" folder and the game will automatically load it.